 Short Circuit Analysis

-Stability Analysis
+Transient Stability Analysis

-NERC/NPCC Long-Term Resource Adequacy (LTRA) Assessments
+NERC/NPCC Long-Term Reliability/Resource Adequacy Assessments

-Regional System Plan Capacity Resource Studies (Economic, Resource Adequacy, Fuel Diversity, Operable Capacity, Generation Emissions, etc.)

-It must be noted that for the above types of analyses if the study year happens to fall into the three-year horizon then no forecasted EE will be assumed for the analysis.
-An example would be the System Impact Study for a generator that is coming into service in two years.
-This study would only utilize the Qualified Capacity of the cleared DR in the year of study.
-Even though the CSO for the resources may be available the QC will be utilized for consistency with the studies that look beyond three years.
+RSP Related Resource Adequacy Studies

 System Planning Analyses

 The following sections summarize the various types of reliability analyses performed within system planning.
-Additionally, these sections describe the types of Demand Resources that will be modeled within each analysis.
+Additionally, these sections describe the types of demand resources that will be modeled within each analysis.

-System Planning analyses will be divided into short-range and long-range analyses to facilitate discussion of the DR assumptions.
+System planning analyses will be divided into short-range and long-range analyses to facilitate discussion of the DR assumptions.

 Short-Range Analysis

-FCM De-list Steady State Analysis (Permanent and Non-Price Retirement)
+FCM De-list Steady State Analysis (Permanent, Retirement, Static, Dynamic, Export, and SA Demand Bids)

 Analysis Overview

+A Permanent De-list Bid (PDL) is a request to permanently remove all or part of a resource from the FCM.
+An approved PDL does not result in the retirement of any associated (mapped) assets and a generator with an approved PDL will not have its Interconnection Rights terminated.

-A Non-Price Retirement Request (NPR) is a binding request to retire a generator or Demand Resource from the FCM.
-Once retired as a result of a NPR, a generator’s Interconnection Rights are terminated and any other generating assets that are associated (mapped) to the resource are also retired.
-For Demand Resources with an approved NPR, the Demand Resource will be retired from the FCM but any other associated Demand Resource assets are retired separately and may not be used to support new Qualified Capacity for the same CCP in which it was retired.
+A Retirement De-list Bid (RDL) is a request to retire a generator or Demand Capacity Resource from the FCM.
+Once retired as a result of a cleared RDL or the election of unconditional treatment, a generator’s Interconnection Rights (IR) are terminated and any other generating assets that are associated (mapped) to the resource are also retired.
+For Demand Capacity Resources with a cleared RDL or that elected unconditional treatment, the Demand Capacity Resource will be retired from the FCM but any other associated Demand Response Resources are retired separately and may not be used to support new Qualified Capacity (QC) for the same CCP in which it was retired.

-A Permanent De-list Bid (PDL) is a request to permanently remove all or part of a Resource from the FCM.
-An approved PDL does not result in the retirement of any associated (mapped) assets and a generator with an approved PDL will not have its Interconnection Rights (IR) terminated.
+A Static De-list Bid is an option for an Existing Capacity Resource to remove capacity from the Capacity Market at higher prices where the de-list bid is submitted in advance of the auction for a single CCP.

+A Dynamic De-list Bid is an option for an Existing Capacity Resource to remove capacity from the Capacity Market at lower prices where the de-list bid is submitted during the auction for a single CCP.

+As described in Section III.13 of Market Rule 1, an Export De-list Bid is an option for an Existing Generating Capacity Resource within the New England Control Area other than an Intermittent Power Resource or an Intermittent Settlement Only Resource seeking to export all or part of its capacity during a CCP.
+An Export De-list Bid (EDL) that is subject to a multiyear contract to sell its capacity outside the New England Control Area will be studied with the DR assumptions used for RDL and PDL Bids.

+A substitution auction demand bid is an option for an Existing Capacity Resource to remove capacity from the Capacity Market at lower prices where the demand bid is submitted during the substitution auction (SA), following the Forward Capacity Auction.
+When submitted for the entire resource, a cleared SA demand bid results in the retirement of the resource and the loss of the generator’s or external elective transmission upgrade’s Interconnection Rights (IR).

 Typical Load Level(s)

-90/10 Peak Load, Off-Peak, and Minimum Load
+90/10 Summer Peak Load, Off-Peak, and Minimum Load

 DR Represented in Analysis

-Both NPR and PDL analyses will include the impact of Passive DR, RTDR, (DRCR after May 2017) and RTEG in Peak Load Level analyses, as these resources are intended to be available and utilized under these conditions.
-The existing Demand Resources (On-Peak, Seasonal Peak, RTDR, DRCR and RTEG) will be modeled at their Qualified Capacity (QC) level to begin the delist analysis.
+All analyses will include the impact of passive DCR and ADCR in Peak Load Level analyses, as these resources are intended to be available and utilized under these conditions.
+The existing Demand Capacity Resources (On-Peak DR, Seasonal Peak DR, and ADCR) will be modeled at their QC level to begin the delist analysis.
 All resources with accepted de-list bids are modeled at their Qualified Capacity minus the de-listed amount.